 Unlike municipalities, counties and townships in Ohio do not receive home rule authority under the Ohio Constitution; their authority cannot deviate from state statute.
 Any zoning in unincorporated areas must be in accordance with a comprehensive plan.
-However, certain townships have Limited Home Rule Authority, which affords certain rights.3

 Given the power and provision of home rule, NOACA has no jurisdiction over the regulation of land use within individual communities in its region.
-Cities and villages have constitutional authority to plan and zone themselves, while other areas (including counties as a whole) must subscribe to a comprehensive plan in line with state statute4 This limitation is important to emphasize because, even though NOACA may advocate for particular programs, policies or projects, the agency can never dictate land use decision-making over any of its members or other geographic district within its region.
+Cities and villages have constitutional authority to plan and zone themselves, while other areas (including counties as a whole) must subscribe to a comprehensive plan in line with state statute.
+This limitation is important to emphasize because, even though NOACA may advocate for particular programs, policies or projects, the agency can never dictate land use decision-making over any of its members or any geographic district within its region.
 MPOs must respect the autonomy of the local governments and their land use decisions.

-NOACA can certainly inform decision-making; convene collaborative discussions about land use issues with multi-jurisdictional (or regional) impact; and prioritize projects that support the goals and objectives approved in NOACA's Regional Strategic Plan.
+That being said, NOACA can certainly inform decision-making; convene collaborative discussions about land use issues with multi-jurisdictional (or regional) impact; and prioritize projects through its review process that support the goals and objectives approved by the NOACA Board in its Regional Strategic Plan.
 Even though local municipalities have the authority to decide their own land use patterns, the reality is that the communities of Northeast Ohio operate within a region linked by many common interests and systems, including transportation, economy and natural resources.
-Coordination and collaboration are communities' best interests.
-NOACA's role is to educate and facilitate the vision its members articulate for themselves as a cohesive region becomes their future reality.
+Coordination and collaboration are in the best interests of each community.
+NOACA's role is to educate and facilitate decision-making so that the vision its members articulate for themselves as a cohesive region becomes their future reality.